datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 Since we want our code and workflow to be reproducible, it is better to type the commands in the script editor, and save them as a script.
-This way, there is a complete record of what we did, and anyone (including our future selves!) can easily reproduce the results on their computer.
+This way, there is a complete record of what we did, and anyone (including our future selves!) has an easier time reproducing the results on their computer.

 Spyder allows you to execute commands directly from the script editor by using the run buttons on top.
 To run the entire script click _Run file_ or press <kbd>F5</kbd>, to run the current line